strongtyped/active-slick/README.md

 # ActiveSlick

-ActiveSlick is a tiny library that offers CRUD operations for Slick 2.0 mapped classes through TableQuery extensions.
+ActiveSlick is a tiny library that offers CRUD operations for Slick 2.0 projects.
+The main goal is to provide some basic operations to manage the life cycle of persisted objects (new/persisted/deleted/stale).

+All operations are provided as method extensions for `TableQueries`.

 NOTE: this project was originally named slick-dao and use to provide DAOs instead of query extensions.
 Old (incomplete) version can be found here: [dao version](https://github.com/strongtyped/active-slick/tree/dao-active-record)